pact-foundation/docs.pact.io/website/docs/getting_started/comparisons.md

 [Nock](https://github.com/nock/nock) provides a way to mock out network requests in tests and verify that the consuming code interacts with the mocked interactions as expected.

-Nock is great for functional testing, [where Pact is not be the best tool to use for mocking](/consumer/contract_tests_not_functional_tests).
+Nock is great for functional testing, [where Pact may not be the best tool to use for mocking](/consumer/contract_tests_not_functional_tests).

 However, unlike Nock: